danilolapegna/spotify-searcher/README.md

 No Retrofit was used for networking, so as a matter of exercise, a custom library wrapping OkHttp, and using Rx for requests, was implemented.

-The library is in a separate module, `library_rest`, and can be easily used by invoking the class `RxApiClientRequestBuilder` and implementing a `Builder` pattern, for the api client first and then for the final request itself, which will emit a `Single<ResponseClass>`.
+The library is in a separate module, `library_rest`, and can be easily used by invoking the class `RxApiClientRequestBuilder` and applying a `Builder` pattern, for the api client first and then for the final request itself, which will emit a RxJava `Single<ResponseClass>` object.
 For example:

-To create, for example, a client with header and base url:
+To create a client with header and base url:

 ```
-val client = RxApiClient.Builder()
+val spotifyClient = RxApiClient.Builder()
                 .baseUrl("https://api.spotify.com/v1/")
                 .header("Content-type", "application/json")
                 .build()